microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 	- Up to event organizers
 	- Virtual: Squads by TimeZone

- - If an in-person hack, attendees should be instructed to join the MS Team at event kick off
-    - If a virtual hack, attendees should be added to the MS Team before the event based on registration
 - Each table/team should create their own Channel to share info during the event (code snippets, links, references, screen sharing, etc)
+- During the event, it's a good idea to have each squad give their squad a fun name and rename their channel to it.

+#### Event Kick Off Presentation
+You can find a Powerpoint presentation template you can use to kick off your What The Hack.

+In it we have put most of the instructions above in a form that you can present to the attendees before starting the What The Hack.

 ### Hacking

+Now it's time to get down to business!
+If you're hosting an in-person hack, attendees will start talking to each other and working together at their squad tables.

+If it's a virtual event, they need to start a call in their squad channels.
+Coaches should be prepared to assist folks and direct them where they need to go.

+Once everyone is settled, the format and interactions are the same!

+- In-Person
+	- Tables work together
+	- Screenshare via squad channels
+- Virtual
+	- "Meet Now" in squad channels
+	- Use channel for chat & screensharing

 - When its time to break out into the various peer groups, the individuals will leave the meeting in the General channel.
 They will then go to their chosen Group Channel and participate in a meeting in that channel.
 Please be aware the first person enter the channel will hit the “Meet now” button within the channel (as indicated by the red arrow below) to start the channel meeting.
 All subsequent individuals will see a notice that there is an active meeting and can simply hit the “Join” button.
 Please note, you can have multiple meetings happening within a channel.
 In some situations it may be ideal to spin up additional meetings, for example if the group is large.
-- In-Person
-	- Tables work together
-	- Screenshare via squad channels
-- Virtual
-	- "Meet Now" in squad channels
-	- Use channel for chat & screensharing

 - The individuals within the groups can now work together on their tasks, share screens, links, and other tasks to achieve their goals.
 As people get stuck we highly recommend that they talk through the issues with the group and share their screen with the team to work through the challenge.
 Group collaboration is a very effective learning tool.
 - The Proctors can stay in the General Channel as a central place people can find then if they need to escalate.
 In addition, the proctors can quickly jump in and out of the various Group channels to check in on the group and provide support as required by joining the various channel meetings.